ScriptAlchemist/jot_zettelkasten/zet/computer_science/gcp/sre/introduction/chapter_2.md

-**Borg**, illustrated in `Figure 2-2`, is a distributed cluster operating system [[Ver15](https://sre.google/sre-book/bibliography#Ver15)], similar to Apache Mesos.
+**Borg**, illustrated in `Figure 2-2`, is a distributed cluster operating system [[Ver15](https://sre.google/sre-book/bibliography#Ver15)], similar to Apache Mesos[^10].
 Borg manages its jobs at the cluster level.

 ![Figure_2_2](../../gcp-img/figure_2_2.jpg)